World on Fire (Nate Smith song): Music video

 Smith released a music video on July 12, 2023, directed by Chris Ashlee.
 The video features Smith singing the song as a fire occurs around him.

 As of March 2025, the music video for "World on Fire" has over 13 million views on YouTube.

 Chart performance

-The song reached number 21 on the US Billboard Hot 100 and became Smith's second number-one hit on the Country Airplay chart for the week of December 23, 2023, spending ten consecutive weeks there until it was dethroned by Warren Zeiders's "Pretty Little Poison" on the chart dated March 2, 2024.
-The song's ten-week run at the top tied a record with Morgan Wallen's 2022 single "You Proof" for the longest-running number one single in the chart's history.
-In December 2024, Billboard Year-End declared "World on Fire" the number 1 song of the year on Country Airplay.
+The song reached number 21 on the US Billboard Hot 100 and became Smith's second number one hit on the Country Airplay chart for the week of December 23, 2023, spending 10 consecutive weeks there until it was dethroned by Warren Zeiders's "Pretty Little Poison" on the chart dated March 2, 2024.
+The song's 10-week run at the top tied a record with Morgan Wallen's 2022 single "You Proof" for the longest-running number one single in the chart's history.
+In December 2024, Billboard year-end declared "World on Fire" the number one song of the year on the Country Airplay chart.